wyattscarpenter/cs3113/4/testing/README.md

 To use, simply place this folder into your project 4 folder, cd into this folder, and run ./test-suite.
 If you'd like to run a single test, run ./run-test [testname.txt]

+You may need to issue the command chmod +x run-test test-suite to set those scripts to be executable

 If you'd like to compare your test output to the provided output, I recommend using sdiff -b -B [test].out.txt [test].my.txt